By Philip Watson

 “You want girl?”

-Dear reader, I made my excuses and left for the border.
+Dear reader, I made my excuses and broke for the border.

 Transport: None of the major car rental agencies – Avis (0990 90500), Budget (0800 181181), Europcar (0345 222525) and Hertz (0990 996699) – permits a car to be hired in the United States and driven into Mexico.
 All, however, can supply air-conditioned hire cars from Tijuana airport; prices start at around £50 per day inclusive of unlimited mileage, collision damage wavers and tax.
 No four-wheel drive vehicles are available from these companies, but some do allow free drop-offs at other locations in Baja.
 Central America specialist Trips Worldwide (0117 987 2626) can supply 4WDs; prices are around £100 per day all inclusive; pick-ups are possible in San Diego.
 The company can also organise flights, itineraries and accommodation.